-The School ensures that all students receive an effective preparation for the opportunities, responsibilities and experiences of life in British society.
+CATS Cambridge and CSVPA ensure that all students receive an effective preparation for the opportunities, responsibilities and experiences of life in British society.
 Students are taught in ways which uphold the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.